dustinlyons/nixos-config/README.md

 Both are needed at install time to download my private `nix-secrets` Github repository and decrypt the configuration.

-I keep these secrets age-encrypted with my Yubikey on two USB drives and decrypt them temporarily when bootstrapping a new machine.
+I keep these secrets `age`-encrypted with my Yubikey on two USB drives and decrypt them temporarily when bootstrapping a new machine.
 You should either create your own keys and name them exactly as I have or fork this repo and change how my `secrets` `nix-command` handles the import (using KMS, CKM, paperkey, Hashicorp Vault, etc.)

 Plug in the USB drive and run this command:
 ```sh